What individually licensed brokers can do to learn about the Continuing Education requirement:

 U.S. Customs and Border Protection (CBP) published the Continuing Education for Licensed Customs Brokers Final Rule (88 FR 41224), which amends CBP regulations to require continuing education for individual customs broker license holders (individual brokers) and creates a framework for administering this requirement.

 The Final Rule requires that that brokers must complete 36 continuing education credit hours per triennial status period.
-During the current triennial period (2024-2027), CBP will allow brokers to complete fewer than 36 hours, since you do not have the full three years to complete the continuing education.
-Further guidance on how many continuing education credits will be required for the 2024-2027 triennial status period will be published on CBP.gov and in a Federal Register notice.
+During the current triennial period (2024-2027), CBP will allow brokers to complete 20 hours of continuing education credit hours, since brokers do not have the full three years to complete the continuing education.

 CBP and U.S. partner government agencies (PGAs) will offer a variety of continuing education credits at no cost to customs brokers.
 Training and educational opportunities offered by a third-party outside of CBP or PGAs will require approval by a CBP-selected accreditor.
 Information on the accreditation process and details on courses offered by CBP and PGAs will be posted on this page as they become available.